Hyper-ON3/MoviX-App/README.md

 # Features
 Movie search: Users can search for movies by title or keywords, and the app will display the relevant results.
 Top-rated and newly released movies: Users can browse through a list of top-rated and newly released movies.
-Movie details: The app displays movie details such as a brief description, release date, rating, and cast.
+Movie details: The app displays movie details such as a brief description, status, rating, and trailer.
 Users can also watch trailers of the movie.
 Favorites: Users can save movies to their favorites list and access them easily.
 # Technology Stack
 The following technologies were used to build the MoviX App: